Churchill Brothers FC: Stadiums

-Since the I-League began, Churchill Brothers have always played mainly at the Fatorda Stadium in the South Goan city of Margao, along with other Goan clubs (Dempo, Salgaocar, Sporting Goa and Vasco).
-They also used Tilak Maidan Stadium for both the I-League and the Goa Professional League matches.
+Since the founding of the I-League, Churchill Brothers have mainly played at the Fatorda Stadium in Margao, a ground shared over the years with other Goan clubs including Dempo, Salgaocar, Sporting Clube de Goa and Vasco.
+The club has also used the Tilak Maidan Stadium in Vasco for both I-League and Goa Professional League fixtures.

-During the 2012–13 season, Churchill Brothers temporarily played at the Duler Stadium in Mapusa, Goa, while the Fatorda Stadium was being renovated for the 2013 Lusophony Games and the Tilak Maidan was being renovated up to the AFC standards.
-During the 2013 AFC Cup, Churchill Brothers used Shri Shiv Chhatrapati Sports Complex in Pune as their home ground.
-In 2022, the club moved to GMC Athletic Stadium in Bambolim.
+During the 2012–13 I-League season the club temporarily played at the Duler Stadium in Mapusa while Fatorda was being renovated for the 2013 Lusophony Games and Tilak Maidan was being upgraded to AFC standards.
+For the 2013 AFC Cup the club used the Shri Shiv Chhatrapati Sports Complex in Pune as its home ground.
+In 2022 the club moved to the GMC Athletic Stadium in Bambolim, and in the 2024–25 I-League season it used the Raia Panchayat Ground in Raia.

-In 2024–25 I-League season, the club used Raia Panchayet Ground, located in Raia, as their home venue.

 Rivalries

-Churchill Brothers has a major rivalry with their fellow Goan side Dempo, popularly known as the "Goan Derby".

-They have also rivalries with other two Goan sides, Sporting Clube de Goa and Salgaocar, whom they faced in I-League, and currently in Goa Professional League.
+Churchill Brothers has a long-standing rivalry with the fellow Goan side Dempo, known as the "Goan Derby".
+The club also has rivalries with two other Goan sides, Sporting Clube de Goa and Salgaocar, whom it met in the I-League and continues to face in the Goa Professional League.